TIBCOSoftware/snappydata/docs/quickstart/using_spark_scala_apis.md

         // Column tables manage data is columnar form and offer superior performance for analytic class queries. scala>  snappy.createTable(tableName = "colTable",
-                  provider = "column", // Create a SnappyData Column table schema = tableSchema,
+                  provider = "column", // Create a TIBCO ComputeDB Column table schema = tableSchema,
                   options = Map.empty[String, String], // Map for options
                   allowExisting = false)

-    SnappyData (SnappySession) extends SparkSession, so you can simply use all the Spark's APIs.
+    TIBCO ComputeDB (Snappy Session) extends SparkSession, so you can simply use all the Spark's APIs.

 5. **Insert the created DataSet to the column table "colTable"**</br>